 Campus Master Plan History

-The plan helped the university to evolve from a series of “outdoor rooms,” enclosed by campus buildings with focused entry points from the community below, to the more linear vision of Kessler’s plan.
+KU's first master plan in 1904 developed by George Kessler and Henry Wright helped the university to evolve from a series of “outdoor rooms,” enclosed by campus buildings with focused entry points from the community below, to the more linear vision of Kessler’s plan.

 The Kessler plan projected the main academic building as occupying the site currently occupied by Wescoe Hall.
 In addition, the plan envisioned a football stadium and gymnasium occupying the bowl in which Memorial Stadium is sited today.
 An imaginary line running between the main academic building and the recreation facilities below was an axis for what was envisioned to be a grand mall.
 It would be flanked by parks.
 On the site where Carruth-O'Leary sits today, Kessler's plan envisioned residence halls.